Learn how to write SEO meta titles for your pages from these examples; includes a template to download.

 - there’s a more suitable seo title for the search query

-Many web developers will use scripts to auto generate thousands page titles of product and category pages in large ecommerce stores.
+Many web developers will use scripts to auto-generate thousands of product and category page titles in large e-commerce stores.

-This may save a lot of time but it’s lazy and misses opportunities to boost rankings and and clicks from Google search engine.
+This may save much time, but it’s lazy and misses opportunities to boost rankings and clicks from the Google search engine.

 Title Tag Examples

-Here’s some more screenshots and examples of page titles to help your writing and boost your click through rates.
+Here are some more screenshots and examples of page titles to help your writing and boost your click-through rates.